huang-xiao-jian/posthtml-inject/README.md

   });
 ```

-A template tag, which signifies where the HTML elements should be inserted during the build process.
+A matcher tag, which signifies where the HTML elements should be inserted during the build process.
 The name identify object key.

 ```html
 <!DOCTYPE html>